juniper-lake/CoLoRSdb/docs/tutorial.md

 **Please [contact Juniper Lake by email](mailto:jlake@pacificbiosciences.com) before attempting to run this workflow.
 This is NOT a development-level workflow and requires special instructions.**

-## HPC Quickstart
+## HPC Quickstart (SLURM+MiniWDL or Cromwell)

-This sections describes running the workflow with MiniWDL on a SLURM job scheduler.

-### Requirements
+If running with SLURM+MiniWDL, the following requirements must be met.

 - Your HPC job scheduler should be SLURM
 - Python3